Monday, May 14, 2007

 7) Add coriander leaves and check for salt, cook it for 5 more mins and serve.
 While serving, garnish with curry leaves and green chillies which is been fried earlier.

-Serve with Plain White Rice and Yoghurt.
+Serve with Plain White Rice.

 Tips: